 The Segment Count element indicates assignment of STAs in Page segments corresponding to their assigned

 TIM segments.
 STAs within the assigned Page segment wake up at corresponding TIM segment sequentially to receive buffered data from AP and access medium for uplink traffic.
-In order to wake up at the appropriate TIM segment, the STAs may compute the Page segment assignment to the TIM segments using the length of the Page Bitmap field and the value in the Page Segment Count fields of Segment Count IE. The length of Page segment assigned to each TIM segment is calculated as:
+In order to wake up at the appropriate TIM segment, the STAs may compute the Page segment assignment to the TIM segments using the length of the Page Bitmap field and the value in the Page Segment Count fields of Segment Count element.
+The length of Page segment assigned to each TIM segment is calculated as:

 Length of Page segment = (Number of blocks in Page Bitmap /Page Segment Count),

-where the number of blocks in Page Bitmap is defined from the size of the Page Bitmap field in Segment
+where the number of blocks in Page Bitmap is defined from the size of the Page Bitmap field in the Segment

-Count IE and the Page Segment Count field is defined in Segment Count element.
+Count IE and the Page Segment Count is defined in the Page Segment Count field in the Segment Count element.

-At every TIM segment, the STAs may compute the initial block offset and block range indicated in the segment based on the following equations:
+At every TIM segment, a STA may compute the TIM segment range (start and end Blocks within a Page segment) using the TIM Segment number obtained from the TIM Segment Number field in the TIM element, the Page Offset field in the Segment Count element, and the Length of Page Segment value based on the following equations:

-For zero value in the TIM Segment Number field:

-Block offset / start = Page Offset

-For non-zero value in the TIM Segment Number field:

-Block offset / start = Page Offset + ((length of page segment) * (TIM Segment Number -1)) + 1

-Block Range = Page Offset + length of page segment * TIM Segment Number
+TIM segment start = Page Offset + (Length of Page Segment)x(TIM Segment Number) TIM segment end = TIM segment start + Length of Page Segment -1

-The TIM segment number is obtained from the TIM Segment Number field in the TIM segment.

-If an STA does not support the segmentation, it's corresponding bit in the TIM shall be included in all the Beacons irrespective of segmentation.
+If an STA does not support the segmentation, its corresponding bit in the TIM shall be included in all the Beacons irrespective of segmentation.